opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

 19     It was argued that the presumption under s 18(2) of the MDA was rebutted.
 Rahmat did not believe he was carrying anything illegal because he was told by Kanna that it was a medicinal

 product, and he had also checked the items he was carrying. [note: 35] Rahmat had trusted Kanna, who had passed him the items.
 It was also argued that Rahmat was entitled to trust Kanna in the circumstances.
-He had known Kanna for about two months, in comparison to the three weeks found sufficient in _Harven a/l Segar v Public Prosecutor_ [2017] 1 SLR 771 (“ _Harven_ ”) to constitute a
+He had known Kanna for about two months, in comparison to the three weeks found sufficient in _Harven a/l Segar v Public Prosecutor_ <span class="citation">[2017] 1 SLR 771</span> (“ _Harven_ ”) to constitute a

 relationship of trust. [note: 36] Rahmat had become involved in the incident because he had sought a